|Logging Level||Default Logs||User-Defined Logs|

 These fields are defined in Studio by using the Add Log Fields activity and appear in all subsequent logs after the activity is generated, unless they are removed by the Remove Log Fields activity.

-Creating custom log fields that have the same name as a default log field causes the logging process to become corrupted and may cause issues in the workflow you are running.
+Creating user-defined log fields that have the same name as a default log field causes the logging process to become corrupted and may cause issues in the workflow you are running.

-For example, creating a custom log field called
+For example, creating a user-defined log field called

 jobIdcauses this issue, as